Are you getting tired of riding along the same old paved city cycling routes?

 We’ve also wrapped up our top 10 things to do in the South Burnett region while you’re there.

 Mount Marlay, Southern Downs & Granite Belt

-The Southern Downs & Granite Belt is a mountain bikers paradise – with trails bound to get your BMP moving as fast as your pedals.
+The Southern Downs & Granite Belt is a mountain bikers paradise – with trails bound to get your BPM moving as fast as your pedals.

 The first port of call for fearless fun seekers is Mount Marlay, with an obstacle course of trails constructed from giant boulders and granite outcrops to ride over, under and around.

 For the experienced: Gain some momentum and put the tyres to the test along the Tank Slapper or the Hammerhead trails, both rated black (difficult).